nathan-gs/nathan-gs.github.com/_posts/2024-01-13-ha-degree-days-with-occupancy.md

 title: "Degree Days with Occupancy adjustments in Home Assistant"
 categories:
 excerpt: >
   [Degree Days](https://en.wikipedia.org/wiki/Degree_day) (or [Graaddag](https://nl.wikipedia.org/wiki/Graaddag) in Dutch) allows you to benchmark energy consumption in relation to temperature.While it definitely is a useful benchmark it falls short into taking account if people are home or not.
-Based on the Degree Day calculation, and the # of hours anyone is at home, I will calculate a new metric: `(DD/gas m3)*hours/24`.
+Based on the Degree Day calculation, and the # of hours anyone is at home, I will calculate a new metric: `(DD/gas m3)*(1+(24-hours))/(1+24)`.
 tags:
  - Home Assistant
  - Home Energy Management
  - Home Automation
 ---

 [Degree Days](https://en.wikipedia.org/wiki/Degree_day) (or [Graaddag](https://nl.wikipedia.org/wiki/Graaddag) in Dutch) allows you to benchmark energy consumption in relation to temperature.While it definitely is a useful benchmark it falls short into taking account if people are home or not.
-Based on the Degree Day calculation, and the # of hours anyone is at home, I will calculate a new metric: `(DD/gas m3)*hours/24`.
+Based on the Degree Day calculation, and the # of hours anyone is at home, I will calculate a new metric: `(DD/gas m3)*(1+(24-hours))/(1+24)`.

 > #### TIP
 >
 > This calculation builds on [Calculating Degree Days in Home Assistant](/2022/12/30/calculating-degree-days-in-ha/)

+### Explanation

+`(DD/gas m3)*(1+(24-hours))/(1+24)`

+- __DD__: Degree Days, a measure of how much the outside air temperature deviates from a base temperature
+- __gas m3__: Gas consumption
+- __hours__: Hours of occupancy

+If we break down the formula:

+1. `(1 + (24-hours))`: This term adjusts the hours by adding 1 and represents a scaling factor.
+It ensures that the adjustment factor is at least 1, preventing the possibility of having a 0 result.
+2. `(1 + 24)`: Similarly, this part of the formula ensures there's a minimum value of 1 for the denominator.
+3. `(DD/gas m3) * ...`: The main part of the formula multiplies the Degree Days to gas consumption ratio by the adjustment factor calculated from the hours.
+This multiplication adjusts the original ratio based on the duration for which someone was at home (and therefore the heating needs increased).

 ## Implementation in Home Assistant